ethanjli/pallet-example-planktoscope-wio/README.md

 # pallet-example-wio
-A simple Forklift pallet illustrating a minimal pallet structure
+A Forklift pallet demo with a software add-on to the PlanktoScope's standard pallet, for an additional hardware module.

 ## Introduction